2called-chaos/remid/README.md

 Technically it is easy to change the operators but I can't really bother to come up with a better set of operators myself :)

+## Todo

+  * Allow empty lines in multiline commands (currently that will split them into 2 commands)
+  * Figure out a syntax sugar to schedule anonymous functions more easily
+  * Add and increment on an Entity helper class
+  * JSON text & book helper / text placeholders

 ## Contributing